ECCC-MSC/open-data/faq/readme.md

 Environment and Climate Change Canada does not have on online service to retrieve archived data.

 The data retrieval service from our archive is under a cost recovery policy.
-We charge 99$/hour it takes, with a minimum of 99$, to retrieve/recreate the requested data.
-The data by itself is free.
+We charge 99$/hour, with a minimum of 99$, to retrieve/recreate the requested data.
+The data itself is free.

-If users give us specifications for the data we can extract it to GRIB format and send it to them.
+Once users provide specifications for the required data, we can extract it to GRIB format and send it to them.
+An estimate can be provided once requierements are known.
 Depending on the nature of the request this is usually in the low hundreds.
-We can provide users with an estimate once we know more about their requirements.
 If interested, please complete the order form below and send it via e-mail using the address: ec.dps-client.ec@canada.ca